Free Shipping on Orders over $75 to the Contiguous US

 Recipe courtesy of Sure-Jell.

 Sterilize jars.
 Place all peppers in a large pan over high heat.
 Add vinegar and pectin, mix.
 Stirring constantly, bring to a rolling boil.
 Remove from heat.
-Add sugar and put back on high heat.
+Add sugar and return to high heat.
 Return to a rolling boil for ONE minute.
 Remove from heat and skim off any foam.

 Sweet peppers cut into strips or coarsely chopped also freeze very well for future use in soups.